Raspberry and White Chocolate Muffins

 How to make Raspberry and White Chocolate Muffins

 Serve these raspberry white chocolate muffins warm or at room temperature.
-They can be enjoyed on their own, or paired with a cup of hot tea or coffee.
-For added indulgence, spread some raspberry jam on top.
+They can be enjoyed on their own, or for extra indulgence, spread some raspberry jam on top.

 For storing leftover muffins, allow them to cool completely to prevent condensation and sogginess.
 Place them in an airtight container or wrap them individually in plastic wrap, and eat them within 1-2 days if stored at room temperature.
 They should be stored in a cool, dry place away from direct sunlight and heat.